nickmatsnev/ddd/posts/mr-robot-season-1/index.md

 Elliot is watching a TV program about Evil Corp.

-## To hold in
+### To hold in

-Means forcing something to stay on its place, to remain in particular position.
+Means forcing something to stay in its place, to remain in a particular position.
 If you **hold in** something, you don’t let it escape.

 > I hate when I can’t **hold in** my loneliness.
 > This cryings been happening too often.